 10. Mt.
 Pleasant Church

 Mt.
 Pleasant Church and Cemetery are relatively new additions to local lore, having developed their legends within the past few decades.
 The church, which closed in 1990, is said to be home to a variety of phenomenon.
 Visitors have reported hearing choirs and footsteps, and have witnessed lights emanating from the cracks in the door.
-There are also rumors of phantom funerals at the cemetery.
+There are also rumours of phantom funerals at the cemetery.
 As of yet, very little of the information regarding this location has been confirmed.

 9. St. Rita’s Church